Erica Nebet

 Research Interest:

 I have long been interested in the development of innovative treatments that target the underlying causes of neurological disorders, with a particular emphasis on epilepsy.
-My previous research has investigated the balance of excitatory and inhibitory activity in the hippocampus, a common seizure focus in the brain, to better understand seizure development and propagation.
-More specifically, I have studied the mechanism via which cannabidiol (CBD), the non-psychoactive component of Cannabis sativa, produces an anti-epileptic effect; excitingly, CBD is now offered as a treatment for patients with refractory epilepsy.
+As an undergraduate in the Tsien Lab, I investigated the balance of excitatory and inhibitory activity in the hippocampus, a common seizure focus in the brain, as well as the mechanism via which cannabidiol (CBD) produces an anti-seizure effect; excitingly, CBD is now offered as a treatment for patients with refractory epilepsy.
+Currently, for my thesis work in the Wollmuth Lab, I am studying the role of the NMDA receptor subunits in neurodevelopment and seizure pathogenesis, hoping to uncover novel targets to treat seizures due to developmental dysregulation.

 Publications: